distrochooser/distrochooser/doc/TRANSLATE.md

 ## Third party translation.

+🚨 If the language is new, add it into the `AVAILABLE_LANGUAGES` list before continuing.
+Please use the ISO-639-3 codes as first tuple element, followed by an name for the language.

 There is the command `translation` to export and import locale values for external translation.
 It can be called with `python manage.py language <lang_code> <path>`.
 Invoking this command will create a file `lang_code.txt`  in `path`.
 The content can be used in external api's for translation.
 To read this, drop the translated content into the file again (make sure line amount and order matches) and execute: